iclr2020-fsai/FSAI/index.md

 + View the livestream (will also be live below on the day) [here](https://slideslive.com/38926838)

 ### Livestream
 Throughout the day we will be livestreaming invited talks, contributed talks, lightning poster presentations, and 2 live panel discussions.
-Please see the Schedule for details.
+Please see the schedule below for details.

-[ NEW You'll now be able to view the livestream directly on this workshop website:]

 <div class="row justify-content-center">
   <div class="col">
-    <div id="presentation-embed-38926838" width="680" height="680px"></div>
+    <div id="presentation-embed-38926838"></div>
 	<script src='https://slideslive.com/embed_presentation.js'></script>
 	<script>
     		embed = new SlidesLiveEmbed('presentation-embed-38926838', {